stelzinga/MF/MGT_80.Tools.md

 The above information can be used in various manners, but in most cases it will form the basis of a written document.
 This depends mostly on the type of role and how that role positions itself within the Activity, and how the Activity positions itself within the Venture.
 ________________________________________
 ## RACI (framework)
 Responsible, Accountable, Consulted, Informed is a manner in which roles and responsibilities are defined for specific tasks.
 It can be used for Operations in general, and is often used for Project Management, see [## Project Management].

+The definition of RACI often implies annoversight committee that oversees the o real progress.
+Of whatever the RACI have been defined for.

 ### RACI Overview
 The underlying of RACI is one or more Tasks, or Objectives.
 The principles associated to RACI are Delegating, see [## Delegating].

 The four Roles in RACI are defined as follows:
 - R (Responsible): person who performs a Task.
-- A (Accountable): person answerable for completion of the Task i.e., the person reporting in completion.
+- A (Accountable): person answerable for completion of the Task i.e., the person reporting on completion to someone e.g., committee.
 - C (Consulted): person whose subject matter expertise may be sought (two way conversation)
 - I (Informed): person who may be informed of progress and/or completion (one way conversation).